saad-akhtar/tpmt_alcrymist_lynx/README.md

     6. Run: docker build --no-cache --tag thepeoplesminerteam/lynx-alcrymist --label thepeoplesminerteam/lynx-alcrymist .
     7. If using buildx for cross platform then use following command
     8. Run: docker buildx build --no-cache --platform=arm64 --tag thepeoplesminerteam/lynx-alcrymist --label thepeoplesminerteam/lynx-alcrymist .

+Run/Install from DockerHub:
+    1. Use following command to pull run the prebuilt docker image for ARM64/RPI4
+    2. Once

 Steps for User to Create Wallet ID: